2020/21 Full-time Postgraduate course

 This module provides a firm foundation of the concepts underpinning corporate reporting to enable students to develop an understanding of the application of these concepts in practice and provides a framework which enables students to evaluate current reporting requirements.

-This module provides the student with the knowledge qualifications and understanding that is required to fulfil the role of an effective Company Secretary.
+This module provides the student with the knowledge of compliance and administration processes that are required to fulfil the role of an effective governance professional.

 Leadership and management involve making decisions that inevitably have a major impact on the organisation.
 This module introduces participants to the importance of Financial Management and its linkage with corporate strategy.
 It aims to build on the knowledge and understanding gained in the study of previous accounting related modules.
 Emphasis will be on integration of theory and practice.
 Learning will be by teaching, practice, reflection and independent study.
 Assessment is by coursework and end of semester examination.